July 9, 1989: Rosario vs Jones

 And already one could see the cracks in Rosario’s game.
 Ramirez was one tough Mexican warrior and he subjected the younger fighter to pressure and pain the likes of which Edwin had never encountered before.
-While he out-boxed Ramirez in the first half of the match, he found himself fighting for his life in the late stages and won the title by the slimmest of margins on the scorecards.
+While he out-boxed Ramirez in the first half of the match, he found himself fighting for his life in the late stages and won the title by the narrowest of margins on the scorecards.
 Further slippage in Rosario’s technique was evident just a year later when he barely outpointed Howard Davis Jr., and six months after that he suffered defeat for the first time when he was stopped in a short but very violent battle with Ramirez that was 1984’s Fight Of The Year.

 “Chapo” rebounded in 1985 with four wins, including a decision over Frankie Randall, and was rewarded with a title shot against Hector “Macho” Camacho.
 In an exciting and somewhat controversial battle at Madison Square Garden, Rosario almost handed Camacho his first loss, rocking him repeatedly before dropping a close decision to his fellow Puerto Rican.
 Interestingly, the two were separated by less than a year in age, but Camacho was viewed as the young star with enormous potential while Rosario already had the air of a battle-worn veteran.
 But Edwin was still dangerous and three months later the WBA lightweight champion, Livingston Bramble, learned that the hard way when he failed to respect Rosario’s power and was knocked out in the second round.

 The roller-coaster ride that was the career of Edwin Rosario continued as he twice successfully defended his new title before Julio Cesar Chavez handed him a one-sided battering that was prolonged, vicious and painful.
 Chavez was moving up in weight to challenge Rosario but it was the Mexican who was stronger, his powerful body punches and relentless attack grinding Edwin down until the champion’s trainer had no choice but to finally halt the massacre in round eleven.

 “Rosario never quit,” said HBO’s Larry Merchant at ringside, “but his corner did the right thing.”